Back to Blogs

 Defining Service-Level Agreements

 SLAs outline the minimum acceptable standards for service delivery, response times, and issue resolution.
 Including detailed contingency plans within these agreements adds another layer of protection against operational risks.
-These plans outline alternative solutions in the event that vendors fail to meet their commitments, ensuring your organization has backup options in place.
+These plans outline alternative solutions if vendors fail to meet their commitments, ensuring your organization has backup options in place.
 When integrated into your third-party vendor risk assessment process, SLAs and contingency plans create a structured approach to managing service expectations.

 Disaster Recovery Protocols